American Chemical Society

 Summary of Governance Issues and Actions

-The following summary is provided to help Councilors report to their Local Sections and Divisions on key actions of the ACS Council meeting held August 24, and Board of Directors meetings held August 19-20, at the 2016 ACS fall national meeting in Philadelphia, Pennsylvania.
-Full reports will be posted on the ACS Website as they become available.
+The following summary is provided to help Councilors report to their Local Sections and Divisions on key actions of the ACS Council meeting held August 28, 2019, and the Board of Directors meetings held August 23-25, 2019, at the 2019 ACS fall national meeting in San Diego, California.

 Actions of the Council

 ?
 By electronic ballot, the Council elected Anne M. Gaffney, Lydia E. M. Hines, Will E. Lynch, and Sally B. Peters for three-year terms (2020-2022), and Dee Ann Casteel for a one-year term (2020) on the Council Policy Committee (CPC).